 We consider the setting where the model is securely trained on the joined data of the honest party and of an \emph{honest-but-curious} party.
 Honest-but-curious adversary considers a realistic setting where the malicious party (1) will not alter its own data --- if it does, the model may not perform well and, if detected, could undermine the trust from the other party in the partnership --- and (2) will not change the machine learning code --- both parties may wish to observe the code to be run on the data to ensure its quality and security.

 The attacker is interested in learning global properties about a sensitive attribute {at the dataset level}, that is, how values of this attribute are distributed in the other party's dataset.
-It may be interested in learning which attribute value is dominant (e.g., whether there are more females than males) or what the precise ration of attribute values is (e.g., 90\% males vs.~10\% females).
+It may be interested in learning which attribute value is dominant (e.g., whether there are more females) or what the precise ratio of attribute values is (e.g., 90\% females vs.~70\% females).